Logiqx/gps-details/docs/articles/5-doppler/README.md

 The accuracy of Doppler-derived speeds definitely varies between brands / models but without exception the doppler-derived speeds are always far more robust and far more reliable than speeds calculated from the positional data.

-This document has been created to provide some examples from a variety of GNSS receivers; different brands and models.
+This article has been created to provide some examples from a variety of GNSS receivers; different brands and models.
 Examples for a variety of brands and models have chosen to show how the problems affecting non-Doppler speeds are universal.